MKJ at SemEval-2026 Task 9: A Comparative Study of Generalist, Specialist, and Ensemble Strategies for Multilingual Polarization: Introduction

 In this work, we address three central research questions: (\textbf{RQ1}) Does XLM-RoBERTa provide a sufficient universal baseline across 22 diverse languages? (\textbf{RQ2}) When the baseline fails, under what linguistic conditions do monolingual specialists or alternative high-capacity generalists (e.g., mDeBERTa-v3) outperform it? (\textbf{RQ3}) Can cross-lingual data augmentation (via translation) compensate for resource scarcity?

-To navigate these questions, we developed a language-adaptive modeling framework.
+To navigate these questions, we developed a language-adaptive selection strategy.
 Rather than forcing a universal architecture, we established a systematic empirical policy for architecture selection (detailed in Section 3).
 Table \ref{tab:model_strategy} details our final system configurations, highlighting where generalization succeeds and where specialization is mandatory.